-Table 6.
+Table 5.
 Processor Absolute Maximum Ratings

-Symbol Parameter Max Unit Notes T STORAGE Processor Storage Temperature 85 °C 2,3,4 V CC Any Processor Supply Voltage with Respect to $V{\rm SS}$ -0.3 1.45 V V inAGTL+ AGTL+ Buffer DC Input Voltage with Respect to V SS -0.1 1.45 V V inAsynch_CMOS CMOS Buffer DC Input Voltage with Respect to V SS -0.1 1.45 V
+Symbol Symbol Parameter Max Unit Notes T STORAGE T STORAGE Processor Storage Temperature 85 °C 3,4,5 T STORAGE Processor Storage Temperature -25 °C 6 V CC Any Processor Supply Voltage with Respect to V SS -0.3 1.45 V V inAGTL+ AGTL+ Buffer DC Input Voltage with Respect to V SS -0.1 1.45 V V inAsynch_CMOS CMOS Buffer DC Input Voltage with Respect to V SS -0.1 1.45 V

-- 1. For functional operation, all processor electrical, signal quality, mechanical and thermal specifications must be satisfied. - Storage temperature is applicable to storage conditions only.
+For functional operation, all processor electrical, signal quality, mechanical and thermal specifications must be satisfied.

+- Excessive overshoot or undershoot on any signal will likely result in permanent damage to the processor. - Storage temperature is applicable to storage conditions only.
 In this scenario, the processor must not receive a clock, and no lands can be connected to a voltage bias.
 Storage within these limits will not affect the long-term reliability of the device.
-For functional operation, please refer to the processor case temperature specifications. - 3.
-This rating applies to the processor and does not include any tray or packaging. - 4.
-Failure to adhere to this specification can affect the long-term reliability of the processor.
+For functional operation, please refer to the processor case temperature specifications. - 4.
+This rating applies to the processor and does not include any tray or packaging. - 5.
+Failure to adhere to this specification can affect the long-term reliability of the processor. - 6.
+For Intel® Pentium® processors in 22x22 mm package.